PauseAI/pauseai-website/src/posts/cybersecurity-risks.md

 The story above can only happens if:

-1. The capability of finding zero-day exploits emerges
+1. The **capability of finding zero-day exploits** emerges
-2. The model gets into the hand of bad actors (e.g. if the model weights are leaked, if the model is open-sourced, or if it's developed by a malicious actor)
+2. The **model gets into the hand of bad actors**.
+This can happen if the model weights are leaked, if the model is open-sourced, or if it's developed by a malicious actor.
-3. The security vulnerabilities are not patched before such a cyberweapon is deployed (which is the default outcome even if the model is widely distributed since patching + deploying takes far longer than attacking)
+3. The **security vulnerabilities are not patched** before such a cyberweapon is deployed.
+Unfortunately, the defenders are at a disadvantage if the model is widely distributed since patching + deploying takes far longer than attacking.

 There are various measures we can implement to tackle these:

 - Only allow models to be deployed after extensive testing.
 If they have dangerous abilities, do not release them.
 - If a model is trained that can find novel security vulnerabilities, use this to contact software maintainers to patch these vulnerabilities.
 Give the patching process sufficient time before the model is released.
+Make sure the weights are not leaked, and protect the model as if it's the launch code for a nuclear strike.
 - [Pause the dangerous training runs](/proposal).